-That part of a mineral deposit which could be economically and legally extracted or produced at the time of the reserve determination.
-Reserves are customarily stated in terms of "Ore" when dealing with Mineral Reserve for proven (measured) reserves, but the sites for inspection, sampling, and measurement are farther apart or are otherwise less adequately spaced.
+Reserves for which quantity and grade and/or quality are computed from information similar to that used for proven (measured) reserves, but the sites for inspection, sampling, and measurement are farther apart or are otherwise less adequately spaced.
 The degree of assurance, although lower than that for proven (measured) reserves, is high enough to assume continuity between points of observation.